-Grey kitchen ideas that are sophisticated and stylish | Ideal Home
+Grey kitchen ideas – Ideas for grey kitchens – Grey kitchen tiles

 For true drama, go for a really dark shade of grey.
 This charcoal vignette gives the open plan area a sophisticatd, sexy air, disappearing when not wanted, while still being no-nonsense functional and capable of being put to hard work.

 So there you have it.
 Proof that grey is one of the most stylish shades going, and can look great in any style of kitchen.
-Which look is your favourite?
+Which look is your favourite from our pick of the best grey kitchen ideas?